 Your students are likely experiencing the good and the bad of YouTube, one of the world’s most popular online platforms.
 In this episode, featuring science teacher Alicia Johal and the Daily Beast’s Kelly Weill, we consider both in the classroom context.

 Do you know how to identify fake news?
 MediaWise’s Katy Byron discusses teaching students how to determine what’s real on the internet, and Professor Gordon Pennycook exposes why people believe things that aren’t true.

 Video games in the classroom can help young people learn a wide range of skills.
 But gaming can also expose them to radical ideologies.
 We talk about game-based learning with Meenoo Rami, manager for Microsoft's Minecraft Education.
 We also explore how educators can counter hateful messages in games with Keegan Hankes from the Southern Poverty Law Center's Intelligence Project.

 Reflections on how the attention economy affects social media and journalism, with Meredith Broussard, author of Artificial Unintelligence: How Computers Misunderstand the World, and Betsy O’Donovan, assistant professor of journalism at Western Washington University.

-In this final episode, highlights from our guest interviews walk listeners through the seven key areas of Teaching Tolerance’s Digital Literacy Framework.
+In this final episode, highlights from our guest interviews walk listeners through the seven key areas of Learning for Justice’s Digital Literacy Framework.